opensumi/docs/docs/develop/module-apis/overlay.en.md

 slug: overlay
 ---

-Overlay modules are covering modules on the IDE, such as Dialog and Message modules.
+Overlay modules are the covering modules on the IDE, such as Dialog and Message modules.
 You can use this module when you need to notify the user of a message from the IDE or when you need a modal dialog box to interact with the user.

 # Message